ashes00/deepshell/README.md

     *   Easily switch between configured LLM services (`-l`).
     *   Quickly jump back to the previously used LLM service (`-j`).
     *   List available models from your connected LLM service and change the default model per service (`-m`).
-*   **Advanced Gemini API Key Management:**
+*   **Advanced API Key Management:**
-    *   Store and manage multiple Gemini API keys with user-defined nicknames.
+    *   Store and manage multiple API keys with user-defined nicknames for both Gemini and OpenRouter.
-    *   Easily add new keys or set an active key from your stored list (`-set-key`).
+    *   Unified key management interface (`-set-key`) supporting both services.
-    *   Display the currently active Gemini API key's nickname and value (`-show-key`).
+    *   Display the currently active API key for any LLM service (`-show-key`).
+    *   Quick active configuration summary showing current LLM, model, and API key (`-a`).
-    *   Quickly check your Gemini API key status and get a link to your usage dashboard (`-gq`).
+    *   Gemini-specific quota checking and usage dashboard access (`-gq`).
+*   **Configuration Backup & Migration:**
+    *   Export complete configuration to encrypted files (`-b`) with password protection.
+    *   Import configuration from backup files (`-c`) with confirmation prompts.
+    *   Files saved to Downloads folder in secure binary format (unreadable as text).
+    *   Future-proof design with version metadata for cross-version compatibility.
+    *   Perfect for backing up settings, sharing configurations, or migrating between systems.
 *   **Intuitive User Experience:**
     *   Send queries directly from your command line (`-q`).
          *   Beautiful Markdown rendering for LLM responses in the terminal with native C implementation.